 So, You Went Vegan.
 Here's Why You're Not Losing Weight

 Vegan diets cause weight loss very predictably.
-In a huge study of Seventh-day Adventists, those who had adopted a vegan diet weighed 30 pounds less than meat eaters, on average.
-In fact, essentially every research study shows the same thing: Vegan diets cause big-time weight loss.
+In a huge study of Seventh-day Adventists1, those who had adopted a vegan diet weighed 30 pounds less than meat eaters, on average.
+In fact, essentially every research study shows the same thing2: Vegan diets cause big-time weight loss.

 But what if it is not working for you?
 That can happen.
 In my clinic, we use vegan diets for people with diabetes, cholesterol problems, menstrual cramps, migraines, and many other problems.
 For perhaps nine out of 10 participants, weight loss is a given.
 For that other one in 10, the problem is usually easy to spot.

 Let's look at how a vegan diet works, how things sometimes get off track, and how to fix it (I explore more of these topics in my new book, The Vegan Starter Kit).